History of Watkins Glen International

 Prior to the 2014 season, the track was cleaning out a storage barn on the property when the original Dunlop Bridge was found.
 The bridge was originally used as a VIP area for Dunlop until being moved for use as the starters stand years later.
 It was taken down and replaced by a new structure during renovations in 2006.
 The bridge was erected near its original location between turns 1 and 2 and is now once again used for VIP use by companies on race weekends with the company sponsoring the bridge.

 Watkins Glen International's popularity within the NASCAR community has exploded in recent years, as evidenced by the facility being named "America's Best NASCAR Track" on four occasions by readers of USA Today.
-The venue has also announced reserved grandstand seating sellouts in each of the last five NASCAR Cup Series races, beginning in 2015, accompanying exciting finishes including 2020 NASCAR Cup Series champion Chase Elliott capturing his first Cup Series victory in 2018.
+The venue has also announced reserved grandstand seating sellouts in each of the last six NASCAR Cup Series races, beginning in 2015, accompanying exciting finishes including 2020 NASCAR Cup Series champion Chase Elliott capturing his first Cup Series victory in 2018.